Looking to close gaps between your teeth? Dental bridges can give an aesthetic feel and cover unsightly spaces in your dental arch.

 1. Traditional Dental Bridge

-Traditional dental bridges are the most popular and are fitted onto natural abutment teeth on either side of the empty space.
+Traditional dental bridges are the most popular and are fitted onto natural abutment teeth on either side of the space.
 These are usually replaced every five to six years, depending on aftercare and oral hygiene.

 2. Cantilever Dental Bridges